Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 For more details, see our guide on how to create a contract agreement form with digital signatures in WordPress.

 We hope this article helped you learn how to require terms of service agreement in WordPress.
-You may also want to see our guide on how to choose the best web design software and our expert picks of the best free website hosting.
+You may also want to see our guide on how to choose the best web design software as website owners and our expert picks of the best free website hosting.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.